rapid7/insightconnect-plugins/darktrace/help.md

 # Version History

-* 2.0.0 - Fix input `0` for parameters DID, PBID, Min Score and PID in trigger Get Alerts | Create new custom type for trigger Get Alerts
+* 2.0.0 - Fix input `0` for parameters DID, PBID, Min Score and PID in trigger Get Alerts | Create new custom type for trigger Get Alerts | Change type of input parameter Min Score to integer in trigger Get Alerts
 * 1.1.0 - Add new trigger Pull Alerts
 * 1.0.0 - Initial plugin